Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

 When purchasing future Ethernet cables:

-- Check the jacket on the wire for durability and won’t easily abrade
+- Check the jacket on the wire for durability that won’t easily abrade

 - If running several cables together, use a cable shield to prevent signal interference